OlivierGaland/stegma/README.md

 Planned enhancement :
 - Implemented : Decoy mode : This will not encode any header (storing data lenght) but need user to provide data length at decoding.
 Usage could be hiding an encryption key inside the image, if the password is wrong, a plausible but erroneous encryption key will be returned
-- Media type : add other media or file format (audio, video)
+- Media type : add other media or file format (audio, video), implemented WAV
 - Refactoring to add other steganography method (currently only LSB) : Added LSB on 1,2 and 3 bits + choice of encoding pattern in channels RGBA ("BG" means B then G are used)
 - Pip package creation